 Cockapoo breeders will generally use one of the two following methods to remove a puppy’s tail:

-The first way is to use a strong rubber band to tie around the tail.
+The first way is to tie a strong rubber band around the tail.
 This will effectively prevent the blood supply from reaching the rest of the tail.
 Within five days, usually, the end of the tail dies and drops off.

 The second way is to tightly clamp the tail where the breeder will perform the cut.
 The tail’s remaining length is cut off using a pair of surgical scissors or a scalpel.

-Puppies are reported to be in significant pain during the procedure and for the whole of the day.
-The dogs feel pain and discomfort for several days afterward.
+Puppies are reported to be in significant pain during the procedure and the whole day.
+The dogs feel pain and discomfort for several days afterwards.